Zoren-Software/Zoren-Software.github.io/en/index.md

 hero:
   name: "VolleyTrack Docs"
   text: "VolleyTrack User Manual"
-  tagline: Welcome to VolleyTrack, your ultimate tool for volleyball statistics monitoring and management.
-This manual will guide you through the main functionalities of the tool.
+  tagline: Welcome to VolleyTrack, your ultimate tool for monitoring and managing volleyball statistics.
+This manual will guide you through the use of the main functionalities of the tool.
   actions:
     - theme: brand
       text: VolleyTrack.com